FIRST IMPRESSIONS BY A VISITING TOURIST

 Part of the Casa Museo de Campesino

 Casa Museo del Campesino This attractive little sculptural exhibition is to be found on LZ-30 in the centre of Lanzarote near the village of San Bartolome.
 The name translates as 'Monument to the Peasant Farmer' and it is a celebration of agriculture, fertility and culture, with examples of Lanzarotean handicraft on display.
-The large sculpture outside was - of course - designed by César Manrique.
+The large sculpture which stands proud on the roadside outside was - of course - designed by César Manrique.

 Jardin de Cactus This is the Cactus Garden, another Manrique creation.
-A vast round bowl in the ground is now home to thousands of well maintained Cacti and other succulents.
-Visually, the garden is beautifully designed and to be found about 20 km from Costa Teguise on the east coast.
+A vast round bowl-like arena in the ground is now home to thousands of well maintained Cacti and other succulents.
+Visually, the garden is beautifully designed and it is to be found about 20 km from Costa Teguise on the east coast.

 This is just the briefest of guides to some of the attractions, museums and exhibitions associated with Cèsar Manrique.
 I would urge any would-be visitor to read up on just what there is to see in Lanzarote, and take the opportunity to see it when you come.